Do You Have Dense Breasts? Here’s How To Find Out — And What To Know About the Cancer Risks

 We explain what exactly dense breasts are, how it impacts breast screening, and more.

-If you’ve ever had a mammogram, you’ve probably at least heard of dense breasts.
-Nearly half of women over 40 have them — including Katie.
-Those that do may need a special type of breast cancer screening and have an increased risk of developing breast cancer
+Nearly half of women over 40 have dense breasts — including Katie.
+Those who do may need a special type of breast cancer screening and have an increased risk of developing breast cancer

 What are dense breasts?